ikubicki/fibaro-netatmo-weather-provider/README.md

 `Interval` - number of minutes defining how often data should be refreshed.
 This value will be automatically populated on initialization of quick application.

 `AccessToken` - Allows to set own access token and bypass credentials authentication.

+## Installation

+To acquire required parameters, you need to go to Netatmo Connect site and create new application.
+Once that's done, you will be able to get client ID and client secret.
+To get refresh token, you need to use a Token generator (section below you get client id and client secret).
+From generated token you need to use a Refresh Token value.
+This should allow you to run quick application in your Fibaro Home Center device.

 ## Changing weather provider